 Although this may seem to be the case, this is far from true.
 Even young people should have a will in place.
 Unfortunately, accidents can happen that result in tragedy.
 When someone passes away unexpectedly, the process of finalizing a person’s wishes can feel even more daunting.
 This is especially true when the person who has passed was young, with much life left to live.

 Myth #3: Divorce or remarriage won’t impact my final wishes

-This is likely to be anyone’s worst case scenario after a person passes away.
+This is likely to be anyone’s worst-case scenario after a person passes away.
 If you divorce your spouse and they are still included in your will, you risk having them responsible for managing your final wishes.
-Even worse, the may stand to inherit some of your assets.
+Even worse, they may stand to inherit some of your assets.

 Myth #4: One a will has been complete it doesn’t need to be updated